alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

     - `redirect_path`: path on GOV.UK to redirect back to after signing out (optional, default: `/`)

-The public endpoints are just part of redirection flows, they have no visible response.
+These endpoints are just part of redirection flows, they have no visible response.

+### Create a new app to provide internal APIs

+We will create a new app—called account-api, which will live on a new machine class called personalisation—to manage sessions and to handle OAuth interactions with the GOV.UK Account system.

-The app will also serve these internal endpoints:
+The app will serve these endpoints:

 - `GET /api/attributes`: looks up and returns some attributes from the user's account.
 Accepts these parameters: